michaelpaglia/autonomous-aster/README.md

 4. **Risk management** by the cosmos:
    - NO stop-loss or take-profit limits
-   - Grok decides EVERYTHING based on vibes
+   - Grok decides everything based on vibes
-   - Exits when the stars say so (could be +50% or -30%, who knows!)
+   - Exits when the stars say so
-   - Max 3 concurrent positions (don't overextend cosmic energy)
+   - Max 3 concurrent positions

 ---

-## 📊 Monitoring
+## Monitoring

 ### View Logs